I want to move out at the end of my lease. Is a 30-day notice required?

 What will I be charged at move out?

-In all cases, a carpet cleaning charge of $50-$65 will be deducted from the security deposit.
-Other damages and cleaning costs outside of normal wear and tear will be subtracted from the deposit based on the condition of the apartment after vacating.
-Information about move out charges and expectations of the condition of the apartment can be found here: Move Out Information.
+All damages and cleaning costs outside of normal wear and tear will be subtracted from the deposit based on the condition of the apartment after vacating.
+Contact the Leasing Office for information about move out charges and expectations of the condition of the apartment.

 How soon will I get my security deposit back?